 Chef Walter Staib (more about him below) maintains the restaurant 97% to its original ways since opening.
 Of course, indoor plumbing and electricity weren’t available then, but the food is super fresh, they avoid refrigeration if possible, and the meals are exact as to what was served back in the late 1700’s and early 1800’s.
 This includes the alcoholic drinks, since it is a known fact that the water was bad and the colonist enjoyed their alcoholic beverages way more than anything else.

 Champagne Shrub or Spiced Rum Shrub – Shrub is made from fruit juice vinegar sweetened with sugar and spiked with plenty of alcohol.
 A super popular drink back in the original days and the recipe is still exactly the same.
 I loved the Champagne Shrub – dangerously sweet.

-Madiera – this is an after dinner drink and known to be George Washington’s fav, and also the main reason he had brown teeth.
+Madiera – this is an after-dinner drink and known to be George Washington’s fav, and also the main reason he had brown teeth.
 Super powerful drink.
-I was only able to put a taste on my mouth.
-Not for the faint hearted.
+I was only able to put a taste in my mouth.
+Not for the faint-hearted.

-Most of the breads and pastries are baked daily on the premises.
+Most of the bread and pastries are baked daily on the premises.
 Since they try to use as little refrigeration as possible, they have fresh seafood delivered two times per day.

 Practically every dish was a favorite of one of America’s founding fathers, with the original recipe.

 Here’s a quick glance at some of the amazing dishes you’re in for:

 Basil Shrimp – wrapped in apple-wood smoked bacon with fresh basil and horseradish bbq sauce